Jorenar/blog/2021-07-05-vla-pitfalls.md

 }
 ```
 For our educational purposes in this example, `-O1` level of optimisation will
-work best (as Assembly will be more clear and `-O2` won't help aVLA's case here
+work best (as Assembly will be clearer and `-O2` won't help aVLA's case here
 really much).

 When we compile aVLA version, before instructions corresponding to `for` loop, we get: